Gift cards

 Expiry dates are allowed for:

-- Cards that were sold at a discount.
-For example, if a business discounted their services during a promotion or you bought a gift certificate at an auction.
+- gift cards that were sold at a discount amount.
+For example, if a business discounted its services during a promotion or you bought a gift certificate at an auction.

 What kind of fees can be charged for a gift card?